Your privacy and experience are our priority

 9. Continuous Improvement

 A commitment to continuous improvement is vital for long-term success.
 This can involve regular reviews of QA processes and soliciting feedback from stakeholders to identify areas for enhancement.
-For example, using Lean Construction principles can help streamline processes and reduce waste while maintaining quality.
+For example, using Six Sigma principles can help streamline processes and reduce waste while maintaining quality.

 10. Automated Reporting Systems